pnnl/NATIG/README.md

   - column IDs in the file: Timesteps,  path ID , ( sourceAddress / sourcePort --> destinationAddress / destinationPort ) , Throughput of path, lostPackets, Bytes received since last measured timestep, Total transmitted bytes since the start of the simulation, loss packet rate, delay per received packets, total transmitted packets since the start of the simulation ,total received packets since the start of the simulation, jitter per received packet

+## How to stop the run?

+If running using Docker, to stop the run run ` bash killall.sh ` to make sure most threads stop

+  - Once script has finished runing run ` ps aux | grep root ` to check that no other thread related to ns3 is still running

+  - If some threads have been found run ` kill -9 \<ID number\> ` to kill the remaining thread

+## Is the code running?

+Once the code has started there are several ways to track the progress:

+1. run ` ps aux | grep root ` to see if you can see ns3, helics and gridlabd threads

+2. run ` tail -\< Number of lines chosen \> output/ns3-helics-grid-dnp3-\< chosen example ID\>.log ` to see the most recent outputed lines from the run

+3. run ` cat TP.txt ` to see the throughput monitoring file being populated

 ## 5G configuration